 $ bower install --save webcomponentsjs#0.7.24

-as a global Node
+Also install polymer-cli as a global Node package

 $ npm install -g polymer-cli